 Instructions

-- To make the pickled vegetables, place them in a bowl or jar and add rice vinegar.
+- To make the pickled vegetables, place in a bowl or jar and add rice vinegar and a generous pinch of salt.
 Toss several times to coat, and set aside.

 - Slice the tempeh and place in a shallow dish.
 Whisk together the marinade ingredients (soy sauce, maple syrup, lime juice, garlic, ginger, and red pepper).
 Pour over the tempeh.
-Set aside for 15 minutes, stirring after a few minutes to make sure all pieces are covered and soaking up the flavors.
+Set aside for 15 minutes (or longer), stirring after a few minutes to make sure all pieces are covered and soaking up the flavors.

 Notes